 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.
-At December 31, 2010, the Company was exposed to other price risk for its contractual obligation of \$10,706,574 as a portion of this obligation was subject to market prices which was settled on April 8, 2011 (note 8 and 10(b)(iii)).
+At December 31, 2010, the Company was exposed to other price risk for its contractual obligation of \$10,706,574 as a portion of this obligation was subject to market prices, which was settled on April 8, 2011 (notes 9 and 11(b)(iii)).